 There are venomous and dangerous creatures anywhere you roam.
 It’s wise to know where they live and avoid any issues, as well as, to enjoy the beauty offered.
 If you love going outdoors, I highly suggest learning about the specific venomous snakes vs. look-alikes in your region.

-If you study them, you’ll notice certain ways to tell the venomous apart from the non-venomous.
+If you study them, you’ll notice certain ways to tell the venomous apart from the non-venomous pet snakes.
 Things like the shape of their head, their markings, the shape and size of the pupils, and their size and features.
 Some snakes produce a strange smell to warn predators they are around.
-Some smell like cucumbers while other smell more like menthol.
+Some smell like cucumbers while others smell more like menthol.

 I hope you’ve learned a thing or two and I encourage you to reach out and teach me some of your wisdom as well.
 Happy Trails!

-Do you know any more venomous snakes and their look-alikes?
-Please share them in the comments below!
+Do you know of other venomous snakes and their look-alikes?
+Please share them with us in the comments section below!